-The cost of electricity generated by different sources / REF / 567 / 2014
+The cost of electricity generated by different sources is a calculation of the cost

 Cost factors

-Projected cost of solar PV generation per kWh in Europe.
+solar PV generation per kWh in Europe.

-While calculating costs, several internal cost factors have to be considered.
-(Note the use of "costs," which is not the actual selling price, since this can be affected by a variety of factors such as subsidies and taxes):
+selling price, since this can be affected by a variety of factors such as

-• Capital costs (including waste disposal and decommissioning costs for nuclear energy) - tend to be low for fossil fuel power stations; high for wind turbines, solar PV; very high for waste to energy, wave and tidal, solar thermal, and nuclear.
+- Capital costs (including waste disposal and decommissioning costs for nuclear energy) - tend to be low for fossil fuel power stations; high for wind turbines, solar PV; very high for waste to energy, wave and tidal, solar thermal, and nuclear.

-• Fuel costs - high for fossil fuel and biomass sources, low for nuclear, and zero for many renewables.
+- Fuel costs - high for fossil fuel and biomass sources, low for nuclear, and zero for many renewables.

-• Factors such as the costs of waste (and associated issues) and different insurance costs are not included in the following: Works power, own use or parasitic load - that is, the portion of generated power actually used to run the stations pumps and fans has to be allowed for.
+- Factors such as the costs of waste (and associated issues) and different insurance costs are not included in the following: Works power, own use or parasitic load - that is, the portion of generated power actually used to run the stations pumps and fans has to be allowed for.

-To evaluate the total cost of production of electricity, the streams of costs are converted to a net present value using the time value of money.
-These costs are all brought together using discounted cash flow.
+present value using the time value of money.
+These costs are all

 Calculations